 Residential requirements are kept to a minimum—around forty days over three years—by concentrating core courses into four separate weeks, delivering elective seminars over three consecutive days in weekly blocks, and using the School's e-learning classrooms for monthly research workshops.

-Core courses are given every year in Europe so that missed modules may be made up, and the portfolio of electives offered over the second and third years of the programme—in London, Nice, and Singapore—allows doctoral candidates to select seminars that fit their professional objectives and constraints.
+Core courses are given every year in Europe so that missed modules may be made up, and the portfolio of electives offered over the second and third years of the programme—in London and Nice —allows doctoral candidates to select seminars that fit their professional objectives and constraints.

 To help PhD in Finance candidates acquire first-rate research skills and author high-quality dissertations, EDHEC Business School organises solid research training through courses, seminars and workshops, implements a rigorous procedure to track the progress of dissertation work and offer support and feedback from professors and peers, and ensures a faculty member is available for one-on-one input and advice at the dissertation stage.